Upper School STEAM X

 Open to: Grades 9-12

-Projects offer the opportunity for strong, highly motivated students to design and undertake their own interdisciplinary projects under the guidance of Mr. Pankratz, or participate in one of several legacy endeavors.
-Students will work independently on their projects and regularly exchange ideas, resources and updates.
+Projects offer the opportunity for strong, highly motivated students to design and undertake their own interdisciplinary projects under the guidance of the STEAM X faculty, or participate in one of several legacy endeavors.
+Students will work independently on their projects and regularly exchange ideas, resources, and updates.
 Students will walk through the design process for their project: brainstorm, proposal, research summary, detailed plan, and regular progress reports.
-Interested students should see Mr. Pankratz for more information.
+Interested students should see Mr. Brandt for more information.

 Computer Science: Web Development